Get started with the Quantum Development Kit (QDK)

 - Our samples repository showcases multiple examples on how to write quantum programs using Q#.
 Most of these samples are written using our open-source quantum libraries, including our standard and chemistry libraries (more info on these below).

 If you are a newcomer to quantum development, we know that this can all seem a bit daunting.
-We've provided resources to help you get started with learning about quantum computing.
-With the help of these short articles, we're confident you'll be eager to get started programming in no time.
+These key concepts are designed to help you step into the quantum world and understand how quantum computing differs from classical computing.

 Quantum Development Kit Documentation